Frame - Journal of Literary Studies

 Frame - Journal of Literary Studies FRAME is a biannual journal of literary studies, affiliated with Utrecht University.
 Katherine Hayles, Mieke Bal, and J. Hillis Miller.

-Each issue centres on a specific theme that resonates with contemporary literary debates, intersecting with other disciplines and creating space for fruitful discussions.
+Each issue centers on a specific theme that resonates with contemporary literary debates, intersecting with other disciplines and creating space for fruitful discussions.
 Frame is a biannual journal of literary studies, run by (former) students of Utrecht University, which publishes articles by international theorists along with important lectures, interviews, and critical reviews.
 Since its estab

 lishment in 1984, it is the only Dutch publication forum that allows for a centred discussion on comparative literary studies.
 Frame broaches cutting-edge topics in the literary field and has in the past had the opportunity of working with well-known scholars such as Jonathan Culler, N. Issues of Frame are usually centred around a specific theme that resonates with the contemporary literary debate, and the editorial board aims to compile a set of articles that together allow for a fruitful discussion.
 Additionally, the Masterclass section offers students the opportunity to gain some much-needed publishing experience, as well as valuable guidance during the (re)writing process.
 The journal furthermore offers room for conference announcements, symposiums or workshop reports, lectures, and interviews.